Nutrient Rich Smoothie Recipes For Pregnancy From A Registered Dietitian

 While this post will review helpful nutrients and ingredients to add to your smoothies for pregnancy, make sure to still take your prenatal vitamin of choice and always talk with your care provider.

-Yes, smoothies for pregnancy are healthy and safe to consume throughout all trimesters of pregnancy, whether you want a spinach smoothie for pregnancy or a creamy, high-protein option.
+Yes, smoothies for pregnancy are healthy and safe to consume throughout all trimesters of pregnancy, whether you want a healthy fruit smoothie or creamy, high-protein option.

 In fact, smoothies are a great way to get 25 grams of protein at breakfast!